Gomystalka/Game-Engines-Space-Animation/README.md

  <li>Collision Avoidance</li>
  <li>Collision Detection</li>
 </ul>
-<p>A behaviour tree created using the IBehaviour Interface which includes multiple behaviours like Idle, Flock and Targetting.
+<p>A behaviour tree was created using the <i>IBehaviour<i> interface which includes multiple behaviours like <b>Idle, Flock and Targetting</b>.
 Other behaviours are present as well but were not used.
 The <i>ShipAI</i> class implements this interface. <i>ShipAI</i> is the main class which controls both the NyanFighters and the Usakis.

 <h1>Classes written by me</h1>
 <p><b>All classes were written by me.
 These include: </b></p>